SwiftedMind/Puddles/README.md

 }
 ```

-One interesting thing to note here is that the Dependency Provider forwards all actions from the View Provider interface.
-Usually, this is the sensible thing to do, since a Dependency Provider (mostly) only adds dependencies and should not control the behavior of its underlying View Provider.
+One interesting thing to note here is that the Data Provider forwards all actions from the View Provider interface.
+Usually, this is the sensible thing to do, since a Data Provider (mostly) only adds dependencies and should not control the behavior of its underlying View Provider.
 Instead, that should be handled upstream.

-Effectively, a Dependency Provider provides a reduced version of a View Provider's initializer:
+Effectively, a Data Provider provides a reduced version of a View Provider's initializer:

 ```swift
 BookList(interface:books:) // Books need to be provided